-It's the done thing, but you may be asking yourself why exactly you actually need a property survey?
-Especially as it may seem as an unneeded extra cost at a point where money really matters.
-For most people purchasing a new property is the largest amount of money they will ever spent in their lives, so choosing the cheapest and most basic survey necessary in order to secure a mortgage on a property is the choice most people go for.
+For most people purchasing a new property is the largest amount of money they will ever spend in their lives, so choosing the cheapest and most basic survey necessary in order to secure a mortgage on a property is the choice most people go for.

 We'll explore the different types of survey, what the benefits are, and what each survey will pick up on.
-We'll even explore how much money you may save on different surveys, and how you can use survey information to negotiate on price.
-We also work through exactly what a survey will pick up on, how much money you may save and how you can use survey information to negotiate on price.
+We'll even explore how much money you may save on different property surveys, and how you can use survey information to negotiate on price.

 A property survey is carried out by highly professional chartered surveyors to examine the condition of your property.
 Unfortunately, only 20% of people go through with a property survey assuming it will be too expensive and delay the home buying process.
 This isn’t the case, however, as the survey will highlight any structural damage or serious altercations which you might not have spotted yourself, ending up saving you money in the long-run.

 You’ll need to carry out a Mortgage Valuation report as part of your mortgage, but this isn’t always enough in order to provide a detailed report of potential damages.
 We suggest that you consider hiring a professional surveyor to carry out one of the more in-depth surveys available to you.